Published March 16, 2026

 Public accountability on your terms.
 You can make your full profile public, grant read-only access to specific people, or share a link to a single commitment without exposing the rest. stickK and Beeminder offer public profiles too, but due.box gives you control at the individual rule level.
 Visibility is an extra lever, not a requirement.

-The other five
+The other options

 stickK was founded by Yale economists in 2008.
 You pledge money, choose a referee, and pick a charity (or anti-charity) that gets your money if you fail.
 The behavioral science is solid, but it hinges on your referee.
 Research on social accountability shows that friends are unreliable verifiers.
 And if your referee does not respond, your success report stands by default.